-W orksite ID: Here e fill in the Worksite ID allocated during ASR2, e.g. "A-1" - Sector A- Worksite 1 Hero num eritage Building number: e fill in the building number allocated during Worksite Triage.
-If the Worksite contains a single building then it would be the same of the Worksite, e.g. "A-1".
-In case there are more than one triaged building on the Worksite, then specific building on the worksite of the worksite o 1.
+W orksite ID: Her re fill in the Worksite ID allocated during ASR2, e.g. "A-1" - Sector A- Worksite 1 He eritage Building number: san re fill in the building number allocated during Worksite Triage.
+If the Worksite contains a single building, then it would be the ne number as that of the Worksite, e.g. "A-1".
+In case there are more than one triaged building on the Worksite, then specific ding numbers may have to be given, such as "A-1-3", i.e., Building number 3, on Worksite 1 in Sector A. 1.
 Are there any routes open and accessible, for medium or heavy weight vehicles to reach the site?
 Check the appropriate box. ☐ Yes ☐ No If yes, please mark them on a roughly drawn site map.
-This information will help in planning subsequent cultural heritage first aid operations.
+This s information will help in planning subsequent cultural heritage first aid operations.
 2. Which material(s) have been used in the building and what construction system is used to build it?
-Check the appropriate box. ☐ Stone masonry structure with load-bearing walls and gable roof☐ Timber frame structure☐ Brick masonry ☐ Adobe (mud) structure with load-bearing walls, vaults and domes☐ Concrete structure
+Check the appropriate box. ☐ Stone masonry structure with load-bearing walls and gable roof ☐ Timber frame structure ☐ Brick masonry☐ Adobe (mud) structure with load-bearing walls, vaults, and domes ☐ Concrete structure

 3. Please indicate the type of collapse suffered by the heritage structure.
-Check the appropriate boxes. ☐ Inclined: one, some, or all of the columns and walls have collapsed in a way that floors collapse on an incline.
-Overturn: part or all of the building has fallen to the side. ☐ Pancake: one, some, or all floors have collapsed completely. ☐ Debris heap: one, some or all of the floors, columns and walls have collapsed resulting in a heap of debris Overhang: lower parts of the building have collapsed, leaving the higher part of the building to hang over the lower part.
-Other (please explain) 4.
+Check the appropriate boxes. ☐ Inclined: one, some, or all the columns and walls have collapsed in a way that floors collapse on an incline. \square Overturn: part or all the building has fallen to the side. \square Pancake: one, some, or all floors have collapsed completely. ☐ Debris heap: one, some or all the floors, columns and walls have collapsed resulting in a heap of debris Overhang: lower parts of the building have collapsed, leaving the higher part of the building to hang over the lower part. ☐ Other (please explain) 4.
 What are the different types of structural damage observed?
-Check the appropriate boxes. □ Leaking, collapsed or blown-off roofs □ Bowing, leaning or bulging in walls □ Diagonal cracks at the top and bottom corners of walls □ Vertical cracks at the corner of walls □ Façade disconnection □ Cracks, buckling or collapse of floor slabs □ Other (please explain) 5.
+Check the appropriate boxes. □ Leaking, collapsed or blown-off roofs □ Bowing, leaning, or bulging in walls □ Diagonal cracks at the top and bottom corners of walls □ Vertical cracks at the corner of walls □ Façade disconnection □ Cracks, buckling or collapse of floor slabs □ Other (please explain) 5.
 Please identify the critical non-structural damage that the building has suffered.
 Check the appropriate boxes. □ Damaged furniture and objects □ Windows and Doors coming off their hinges □ Broken or dismantled historic wall cladding □ Collapse of cantilever sunshades □ Damaged Parapet □ Collapse of balcony stone balustrade □ Displacement of roof tiles □ Damage to sanitary equipment and plumbing lines □ Damage to electrical cables and wires

 6. What type of heritage objects located in the building?
-Indicate by checking the appropriate boxes. □ Frescoes or wall canvases □ Books □ Textiles □ Coins □ Manuscripts □ Sculptures □ Mosaics □ Photographs □ Audio/Visual tapes □ Other (please explain) 7.
-Please record the type(s) of damage to these heritage objects and check the appropriate boxes.
-Objects are buried under rubble or scattered on the site Objects are wet and covered with mud or sewage.
-Objects are burnt Objects are deformed, broken, cracked or torn 8.
+Indicate by checking the appropriate boxes. ☐ Frescoes or wall canvases ☐ Books ☐ Textiles ☐ Coins ☐ Manuscripts ☐ Sculptures ☐ Mosaics ☐ Photographs ☐ Audio/Visual tapes ☐ Other (please explain) 7.
+Please record the type(s) of damage to these heritage objects and check the appropriate boxes. □ Objects are buried under rubble or scattered on the site □ Objects are wet and covered with mud or sewage. □ Objects are burnt □ Objects are deformed, broken, cracked, or torn 8.
 Which secondary hazards could affect the heritage structures and objects?
 Check the appropriate boxes. ☐ Theft of heritage materials ☐ Fire due to flammable materials on the site ☐ Aftershocks following a major earthquake ☐ Water leaks due to damaged sanitary or drainage systems ☐ Deterioration of heritage materials, due to exposure to harsh weather conditions ☐ Other (please explain)